cehbrecht/woodpecker/README.md

 Each plugin entry point can target either:

-- a module import path (import side effects register fixes), or
+- a module import path, or
-- a callable loader function (called once at startup).
+- a callable loader function

-Minimal example plugin package:
+Minimal example:

 `pyproject.toml`: